swissr/rmate.tmbundle/Support/HELP.markdown

   - In ~/Library/Application Support/TextMate/Pristine (download bundle and double click)
   - In ~/Library/Application Support/TextMate/Bundles (custom bundles and local diff against default/repos/pristine
   - (Windos: put the file into '%APPData%\e\Bundles'

-  - (I have a softlink at ~/Library.. and the RMate git bundle is somewhere else).
+I have a softlink at ~/Library.. and the RMate git bundle is somewhere else.
+If RMate would be installed into '/Library..' instead of the user library there would probably be permission problems because we create temporary files (in Support/generated).

 General notes